 Mineral Royalty is a payment received as consideration for the extraction of minerals.

-c) Note that all persons carrying out quarrying of industrial minerals are liable to mineral royalty; this includes the quarrying of gravel, clay and sand.
+c) All persons carrying out quarrying of industrial minerals are liable to mineral royalty; this includes the quarrying of gravel, clay and sand; and

 How are minerals classified for tax purposes?

 Minerals are classified in five categories as follows: